na-na-hi/renget/archive/vtailorachecklist.md

 Obake Pam | X | - | X | Not exactly Indie but making one entry for one chuuba is a little too much.
 Yuuka Bear | X | - | X | -
 Shizukou | X | - | X | -

-!!! note Where is the rest of the indies?
-	Read the top and good luck! o7